GA4 Migration Basic Steps: A Comprehensive Guide

 Migrating from Universal Analytics to Google Analytics 4 is a critical step for digital marketers looking to leverage advanced analytics capabilities and gain deeper insights into user behaviour.
 By following the comprehensive steps outlined in this guide, marketers can ensure a smooth and accurate migration process.

 Thoroughly examine the UA property, set up GA4 using the Setup Assistant, implement and verify the GA4 tag, link GA4 with Google Ads accounts, enable Google Signals and remarketing, define audiences, create or migrate conversions, and check user ID and measurement protocol hits.
-Additionally, establish data filters and channels, review and set up events, utilise custom dimensions and metrics.
+Additionally, establish data filters and channels, review and set up events, utilize custom dimensions and metrics.

 Finally, continuously monitor data accuracy and discrepancies to maintain the reliability and effectiveness of your analytics data in GA4.